catamphetamine/react-phone-number-input/README.md

  * `nativeExpanded` — if set to `true` will render native `<select/>` when country selector is expanded instead of the custom one with autocomplete

- * `convertToNational` — if set to `true` will convert international phone number `value` into a local phone number when the component mounts (see the demo)
+ * `convertToNational` — if set to `true` will convert international phone number `value` into a local phone number when the component mounts (see the demo).
+The reason it is `false` by default is that the newer generation grows up when there are no stationary phones and therefore everyone inputs phone numbers with a `+` in their smartphones so local phone numbers should now be considered obsolete.

 For the full list of all possible `props` see the [source code](https://github.com/catamphetamine/react-phone-number-input/blob/master/source/input.js).